willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * What's your favorite body part?
 What advice would you give your younger self about your physical appearance?
 What is your greatest success?
 * Weathering the storm: blue sky vs stormy
 * Your mind on **Meditation** with [Dr. Yewande Pearse](https://www.linkedin.com/in/dr-yewande-pearse-03702643/): **Caudate**, **Entorhinal Cortex**, **Medial Prefrontal Cortex**, Gray Matter
+* A lasting legacy: What's the most important lesson you've learned in life?
+Looking back, what in your life didn't work out the way you'd planned?

 ## Basics 2